SMC urges government to prioritise payday super bill

 Australians are losing millions weekly in unpaid super, yet payday super laws have not made it onto Parliament’s agenda.

-The delay in legislating payday super reforms has drawn criticism as new figures reveal more than one in four Victorian workers have been underpaid their super in 2022–23, costing them more than $1.4 billion in lost retirement savings.
+The delay in legislating payday super reforms has drawn criticism as new figures revealed more than one in four Victorian workers have been underpaid their super in 2022–23, costing them more than $1.4 billion in lost retirement savings.

 The Super Members Council (SMC) has published analysis of ATO data showing nearly 850,000 workers in Victoria missed out on an average of $1,670 in superannuation payments last financial year.
 Over six years, the total loss has reached more than $7.2 billion for Victorian workers alone.